Omaha's Lauritzen Gardens provide acres of beautiful flowers and plants, along with opportunities to reflect, learn, shop, eat, and play!

 Based on our trip I would say definitely pack sunscreen, hats, and clothes kids can get dirty in, because they will want to be able to climb all around the children's garden!
 You should also bring anything you would need for a diaper or pull-up change, but be aware that there are not real restrooms beyond the visitors center--there was a porta potty near the children's gardens, and that was it.
 There was a nice sort of plaza area where the pathways to the million daffodils, Japanese gardens, children's gardens, and rose garden all met, and I would love to see Lauritzen Gardens create a nice restroom facility there with a changing table for parents to use.
 I would also definitely recommend a stroller, because it is a long walk to the children's garden, with a steep hill on the way back.
 And bring your camera--you will want to remember how much fun your kids are having!

-As of May 2019, Lauritzen Gardens is open from 9am to 5pm most days except Thanksgiving, Christmas, and New Years Day, and is open late until 8pm on Mondays and Tuesday from mid-May through mid-September.
-Admission is $12 for adults and $5 for kids 6-12, and free for kids 5 & under.
-Memberships are also available.
+As of May 2025, Lauritzen Gardens is open from 9am to 5pm most days except Thanksgiving, Christmas, and New Years Day, and is open late until 8pm on Mondays and Tuesday from mid-May through mid-September.
+Admission is $15 for adults, $9 for kids 6-12, and free for kids 5 & under.
+Discounts are available for seniors and veterans.
+Annual memberships for individuals and families are also available.
 Check their website for the most up to date information on hours and admission costs.

 Have you been to Lauritzen Gardens?
-If you go, I'd love to hear what your favorite garden there is!
+Once you visit, leave me a comment.
+I'd love to hear what your favorite garden there is!

 Comments